studiowebux/obsidian-findoc/WORKING_SNIPPETS_TEST.md

 - **Clear working vs broken sections**

 ✅ **All These Models Are In Your Config:**
-- Total verified models: 26 models
+- Total verified models: 30 models (including 4 new dividend analysis models)
 - All have been migrated to v0.8.0
 - All use functions that exist in methods.ts